aoleg/Photographic-styles-and-wildcards-for-Krea-2/README.md

-# Krea-2 Styles and Wildcards for A1111 / Forge / Forge Neo
+# Krea-2 Styles and Wildcards for Forge Neo

 A `styles.csv` style library written specifically for **LLM-encoder image models** (Krea-2, and anything else using a Qwen3-VL / T5 / similar text encoder), as opposed to the CLIP-L/CLIP-G encoders that `styles.csv` was originally designed around.

+The YAML wildcard version can be used with Forge Neo / Comfy / SwarmUI.

 ## Why this exists